AhmadRK94/RecSys-CF/README.md

 # RecSys-CF
-Implementation of various collaborative filtering methods for recommender systems with implicit feedback.
+Implementation of various collaborative filtering methods for recommender systems with implicit feedback.(UPDATING)

 The methods are:
  * SVD